bwohlberg/sporco/docs/source/invprob/ccmod.rst

    \mathbf{s}_k \right \|_2^2 \quad \text{ such that } \quad \mathbf{d}_m
    \in C \;\; \forall m \;,

 where :math:`C` is the feasible set consisting of filters with unit norm and constrained support.
-Classes :class:`.ConvCnstrMOD_IterSM`, :class:`.ConvCnstrMOD_CG`, and :class:`.ConvCnstrMOD_Consensus` provide different methods of solving this problem, and :func:`.ConvCnstrMOD` provides a mechanism for choosing one of these classes via the ``method`` parameter specifying the solution method.
+Classes :class:`.ConvCnstrMOD_IterSM`, :class:`.ConvCnstrMOD_CG`, and :class:`.ConvCnstrMOD_Consensus` provide different methods of solving this problem, and :func:`.admm.ccmod.ConvCnstrMOD` provides a mechanism for choosing one of these classes via the ``method`` parameter specifying the solution method.

 A :ref:`usage example <example_cdl_ccmod_cns_gry>` is available.